-To talk about the origins of the South Korean won we are to go back to the end of World War II in 1945 when Korea was divided in two: South and North.
-Each country would have a different currency, although it would be called "won" and replace yen in both countries.
+To talk about the origins of the South Korean won we must go back to the end of World War II.
+In 1945 Korea was divided into North and South.
+Each of these territories would have a different currency, although, in both cases, it would be called won and would replace the existing yen.

-The South Korean won was initially pegged to US dollar at a rate of 15 won for 1 US dollar.
-A series of devaluations followed partly due to the Korean War.
+The South Korean won was initially set against the US dollar at a 15 won equals $1 rate.
+After this, the currency would suffer a series of devaluations, in part, by the Korean War.

-The first South Korean won was replaced by the hwan on 15th of February 1953 at a rate of 1 hwan for 100 won.
+The first South Korean won was replaced by the hwan on February 15, 1953 at a rate of 1 hwan equal to 100 won.

-On 24th of December 1997 an agreement was signed with the International Monetary Fund to permit the free flow of the won.
-Shortly after the won was devalued to almost half of its initial value like many other Asian currencies due to the East Asian Financial crisis.
+On December 24, 1997 an agreement was signed with the International Monetary Fund to allow the free fluctuation of the won in the market.
+Shortly thereafter it was devalued to almost half its value as many other Asian currencies, due to the Asian financial crisis.

 The Bank of Korea, headquartered in Seoul, is responsible for coining the coins and issuing the banknotes.